 Wildcrafted herbs are grown in nature, without any human intervention, then carefully harvested.
 It is, arguably, the most natural method of cultivation, but wildcrafted herbs cannot be labeled organic.

 Beyond those parameters, what should you look for in a thyroid health support supplement?

 Iodine is perhaps the most crucial nutrient for thyroid health.
-It’s a basic building block for the thyroid hormones thyroxine (T4) and triiodothyronine (T3).
+It's a basic building block for the thyroid hormones thyroxine (T4) and triiodothyronine (T3).
 Without iodine, the thyroid cannot make the hormones that regulate growth, development, and metabolism.
-Iodine deficiency can lead to developmental problems including irreversible physical and mental impairment, especially in children.
+Iodine deficiency can lead to developmental concerns including irreversible physical and mental impairment, especially in children.
 A lack of iodine is also a cause of goiter (severely enlarged thyroid) and hypothyroidism (underactive thyroid).